 Conventional depression treatments are often done in a trial-and-error way.

-There have been recent advances in psychotherapy that specifically target the core symptoms of depression (i.e., anhedonia).
+There have been recent advances in psychotherapy to target one of the core symptoms of depression (i.e., anhedonia).

 Positive affect treatment (PAT) equips people to take meaningful steps toward joy and happiness.